matthewosborne71/the_adventure_zone_transcript_text_files/README.md

 12. Lunar Interlude V - Complete
 13. The Stolen Century - Complete
 14. Story and Song: Finale - Complete

+### Amnesty Campaign - Complete

+Stored in the "amnesty" folder.
+See the "taz_amnesty_eps.tsv" file for meta data related to each Amnesty episode, not including live shows.
+1. Setup Episode - Complete
+2. The Beast Arc
+3. The Water Monster Arc
+4. Interlude 1
+5. The Calamity Arc
+6. Interlude 2
+7. The Countenance Arc
+8. Interlude 3
+9. The Final Arc

 ## Publishing Guidelines